spiffe/helm-charts/charts/spire/charts/tornjak-frontend/README.md

 ## Prerequisites

 This chart requires access to Tornjak Backend (`tornjakFrontend.apiServerURL`).
-This URL needs to be reachable from your webbrowser and can therefore not be a cluster internal URL.
+This URL needs to be reachable from your web browser and can therefore not be a cluster internal URL.

 Obtain the URL for Tornjak APIs.
 If deployed in the same cluster, locally, Tornjak APIs are typically available at `http://localhost:10000`.